-Here’s the five things every MBA applicant should put on their Christmas wish list.
+Here’s five more things every MBA applicant should put on their Christmas wish list.
 Loved ones, take note.

 T-shirt, jeans, hoodie.
 Mark Zuckerberg has become almost as recognizable for casual work attire as he has been for his innovations in the social media world.

 But studies suggest that the way we dress can really impact our success, both through the way we’re perceived by others and the way that we think.
-Wearing formal business attire allows us to think more abstractly; it also stands to improve our negotiation skills in the boardroom.
+Wearing formal business attire may allow us to think more abstractly; it also stands to improve our negotiation skills in the boardroom.

 You don’t need to break the bank to get a Brooks Brothers three-piece or Gucci trouser suit—a well-fitted, simple suit can cost you less than $200 these days.
 Its return on investment may be even greater.